 Once you have gathered your required credentials, you can follow the steps below to create a new SFTP account to connect to Platform.

-Log in to Adobe Experience Platform and then select Sources from the left navigation bar to access the Sources workspace.
+In the Platform UI, select Sources from the left navigation bar to access the Sources workspace.
 The Catalog screen displays a variety of sources for which you can create an inbound account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.

 Under the Cloud storage category, select SFTP and then select Add data.

 The Connect to SFTP page appears.
 On this page, you can either use new credentials or existing credentials.